What this notice is about

 Answers to common questions

-What can I do if I don’t have a SSN for my adoptive child?
+What if I don’t have a Social Security number (SSN) for my child?

-You can file an amended return once you have a SSN for your adoptive child.
+You can’t claim your child on your tax return.
+You can file an amended return once you have an SSN for your child.

 - See if you qualify for help from a Low Income Taxpayer Clinic.